andrewGhazi/bayesianMPRA/README.md

 1. Provide a fully Bayesian, generative statistical model for the raw count data with an empirical prior
 2. Integrate genomic annotations to provide an informative empirical prior

+This package is still evolving and may be broken at times.
+If you run into a problem please create an issue on this github page.

 ## Installation

 ### Dependencies